ipspace/netlab/docs/labs/virtualbox.md

 Virtualbox-based Vagrant lab is the only option if you want to run *netlab* directly on Windows or MacOS (you could also run them [within a Ubuntu VM](../install/ubuntu-vm.md)):

 * [netlab](../netlab/cli.md) commands will create Ansible inventory and Vagrant configuration
-* Vagrant will create virtual networks within VirtualBox environment and start network devices as virtual machines within VirtualBox
+* Vagrant will create virtual networks within the VirtualBox environment and start network devices as virtual machines within VirtualBox
 * Ansible will connect to the network devices and configure them

 ![VirtualBox-based architecture](../install/virtual-box-architecture.png)